daniel-beet/acme.sh.wiki-clone/deployhooks.md

 ## 23. Deploy the cert on a Unifi Controller or Cloud Key

-The unifi deploy hook supports self-hosted Unifi Controller, Unifi Cloud Key Gen1, and UnifiOS (including Cloud Key Gen2).
+The unifi deploy hook supports self-hosted Unifi Controller, Unifi Cloud Key (Gen1/2/2+), and Unifi Cloud Key running UnifiOS (v2.0.0+, Gen2/2+ only).

 These instructions are for running acme.sh locally on the Unifi Controller machine or on a Unifi Cloud Key device.
 If you run acme.sh on a remote machine,